optimumqa/cypress-boilerplate/README.md

 With a clean, intuitive, and same project structure we keep everyone consistent across all projects.

-### Suitable for beginners and easy to use

-It may seem complicated, but as soon as you add your first project, everything will make sense and there is no turning back.

 ## Renovate

 Delete `renovate.json` if you don't use it.